snowiet/the-thinking-cluster/README.md

 # The Thinking Cluster

-A comprehensive monitoring stack using Grafana, Prometheus, Loki, and more.
+A comprehensive monitoring stack using Grafana, Prometheus, Loki, Promtail, and Alertmanager.

 ## 🚀 Getting Started